AMReX-Codes/amrex/Docs/sphinx/source/AmrCore.rst

 For single-level simulations
 (see e.g., amrex/Tutorials/Basic/HeatEquation_EX1_C/main.cpp)
-the user needs to build Geometry, DistributionMapping, and BoxArray objects associated with the simulation.
-For simulations with multiple levels of refinement, the AmrMesh class can be thought of as a container to store arrays of these objects (one for each level), and information about the current grid structure.
+the user needs to build :cpp:`Geometry`, :cpp:`DistributionMapping`, and :cpp:`BoxArray` objects associated with the simulation.
+For simulations with multiple levels of refinement, the :cpp:`AmrMesh` class can be thought of as a container to store arrays of these objects (one for each level), and information about the current grid structure.

-amrex/Src/AmrCore/AMReX_AmrMesh.cpp/H contains the AmrMesh class.
+amrex/Src/AmrCore/AMReX_AmrMesh.cpp/H contains the :cpp:`AmrMesh` class.
 The protected data members are:

+.. highlight:: c++

 ::